Karlie-crypto/COMPCourseWork/README.md

 # UniversityCoursework
-This repository contains my coursework and labs while studying for my 3 year Computer Science course at the University of Southampton.
+This repository contains my coursework and labs while studying for my 3 year Software Engineering course at the University of Southampton.

 # Courses Breakdown